callstack/ts-regex-builder/README.md

 Regular expressions are a powerful tool for matching simple and complex text patterns, yet they are notorious for their hard-to-parse syntax.

-This library allows users to create regular expressions in a structured way, making them ease to understand.
+This library allows users to create regular expressions in a structured way, making them easy to understand.

 ```ts
 // Before